Derelys Perdue: Biography

 Born Geraldine Perdue in Kansas City, Missouri, following high school, she attended a private school for girls.
 Standing 5' 2.5", she began her career as a dancer (she had been dancing since the age of six), gaining much popularity.
 She first received attention in Hollywood during a stage production entitled Attila and the Huns, with Ramón Novarro playing Attila and Perdue playing one of the Huns.
 Perdue went on to appear as a dancer with Novarro in the 1921 film A Small Town Idol.
 Her first film credit was the 1923 film Daytime Wives.
 She was named one of the WAMPAS Baby Stars that year.

 Perdue reportedly got on poorly with fellow actress Grace Darmond, with whom she starred with in A Dangerous Adventure (1922).
 It was later told that the two women were actually fighting it out for real in several scenes, nearly pulling each other's hair out.

 However, she still went on to appear in many more films, including the 1924 film The Last Man on Earth.
 She later played Mrs. Newlywed in The Newlyweds film series of short comedies in 1928 and 1929.
 Soon enough, though, Perdue's career was beginning to fall apart.
 Her boss, future presidential father Joseph P. Kennedy, insisted that she change her name to Ann Perdue, a more sensible name compared to Derelys.
 She sued him, but lost, and her film career ended in 1929.

 The suit was brought against Film Booking Inc. Distributing Agency for Robertson-Cole Photoplays in April 1923.
 Movie distributors had conducted a contest in a picture magazine asking fans to suggest a name for Miss Perdue.
-Her last film was The Smiling Terror (1929), a low-budget serial.
+Her last film was The Smiling Terror (1929), a low-budget western.

 Throughout her career, she was especially noted for her great talent for dancing in her films.
 She even organized dancing episodes in several films.
 She also performed solo or in group at a variety of locations in Los Angeles.